Credible takeaways

 The major upside of a bar exam loan is that it can help cover costly exam fees and study materials.
 You can also use the money to help pay for your cost of living, so you don't have to worry about bringing in income and can instead focus solely on preparing for this pivotal exam.

-If you do decide to apply, remember that your eligibility, as well as the interest rate you receive, will depend on your credit.
-While including a cosigner in your application is certainly an option, remember that their credit will be on the line too if you fail to make payments down the road.
+If you decide to apply, remember that your eligibility and the interest rate you receive will depend on your credit.
+While including a cosigner in your application is certainly an option, remember that their credit will be on the line if you fail to make payments down the road.

 Alternatives to bar exam loans